cleophasmashiri/smarthealth-micro-frontend/README.md

 ```

-e.
 Add and Test in Shell.

 Register navbar in the shell project index.html